ilonagog/Favorite-Book/README.md

 #### Check a work

     It is very important to check a work, console.log() or debugger helps a lot!
-To do that open 'index.html' in the browser, go to Developer Tools.
+To do that i open 'index.html' in the browser, go to Developer Tools.

+##### Book summary
+    I used "https://www.goodreads.com" for books summary and books information.